TheNave8or/weather-check/README.md

 # Weather-Check

 This project is a customizable weather widget for Windows using AutoHotkey (AHK).
-It fetches weather data from the [Open-Meteo API](https://open-meteo.com/) and displays it in a compact, always-on-top window on your desktop.
+It fetches weather data from the Open-Meteo API and displays it in a compact, always-on-top window on your desktop.

 ## Features

-- **Weather Data:** Current temperature, feels-like temperature, weather conditions, and more.
+- **Weather Data:** Displays current temperature, feels-like temperature, weather conditions, and more.
-- **Customization:** Change screen position, keep or delete weather logs, and set your geographical coordinates.
+- **Customization:** Allows changes to screen position, the option to keep or delete weather logs, and setting geographical coordinates.
-- **Visuals:** Displays weather icons based on current conditions.
+- **Visuals:** Shows weather icons based on current conditions.

 ## Installation

-1. **Download and Extract Files:**
+### Download and Extract Files

 - Download the repository and extract the files to a folder on your computer.

-2. **Configure Settings:**
+### Configure Settings

+- **For AHK Script Users:**
     - Run the `Setup.ahk` script to set up your initial settings, such as latitude, longitude, screen position, etc.
     - The settings will be saved in the `settings.ini` file.

-3. **Run the Widget:**
+- **For Compiled Version Users:**
+    - Open the `settings.ini` file in a text editor and manually enter your configuration details.

+### Run the Widget

-   - Launch the main script `WeatherCheck.ahk` to start the weather widget.
+- **AHK Script:** Launch the main script `WeatherCheck.ahk` to start the weather widget.
+- **Compiled Version:** Run `WeatherCheck.exe` to start the weather widget.

 ## Setup Script

-A setup script (`Setup.ahk`) is provided to simplify the configuration process.
+A setup script (`Setup.ahk`) is provided to simplify the configuration process for AHK script users.

 ### How to Use the Setup Script

 1. **Run the Script:** Double-click `Setup.ahk` to open the configuration GUI.
 2. **Enter Your Settings:**
-   - **Latitude/Longitude:** Your geographical coordinates.
+    - **Latitude/Longitude:** Enter your geographical coordinates.
     - **Keep Weather Files:** Set to `1` to keep logs, `0` to delete them after use.
-   - **Destination:** Directory for saving weather logs.
+    - **Destination:** Choose a directory for saving weather logs.
 Leave empty to use the script's directory.
     - **Screen Position:** Set the X and Y position for the widget on your screen.
 Press F1 to toggle the mouse position tracker.
 3. **Save Settings:** Click "Save Settings" to save your configuration to `settings.ini`.

-### Default Configuration
+## Default Configuration

 The default configuration is stored in `settings.ini`: